matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 If both API-level and endpoint-level middleware are configured, the endpoint-level transformation will be applied first.
 {{< /note >}}

-When working with Tyk Classic APIs the transformation is configured in the Tyk Classic API Definition; this can be done manually within the `.json` file or from the API Designer in the Tyk Dashboard.
+When working with Tyk Classic APIs the transformation is configured in the Tyk Classic API Definition.
+You can do this via the Tyk Dashboard API or in the API Designer.

 If you want to use dynamic data from context variables, you must [enable]({{< ref "context-variables#enabling-context-variables-for-use-with-tyk-classic-apis" >}}) context variables for the API to be able to access them from the response header transform middleware.